torvalds/linux/Documentation/bpf/btf.rst

 1. Introduction
 ***************

-BTF (BPF Type Format) is the metadata format which encodes the debug info related to BPF program/map.
+BTF (BPF Type Format) is the metadata format which encodes the de info related to BPF program/map.
 The name BTF was used initially to describe data types.
 The BTF was later extended to include function info for defined subroutines, and line info for source/line information.

-The debug info is used for map pretty print, function signature, etc. The function signature enables better bpf program/function kernel symbol.
+The de info is used for map pretty print, function signature, etc. The function signature enables better bpf program/function kernel symbol.
 The line info helps generate source annotated translated byte code, jited code and verifier log.